 Who is Angela and what does she do?

-Zoe Kravitz plays Angela Childs, one of the voice interpolation experts of the Amygdala.
+Zoe Kravitz plays Angela Childs, one of the voice interpolation experts on the Amygdala.
 Her job is akin to the role of a content editor.
 She takes on a “data stream” for a day where she continually manages requests given to Kimi, the Alexa-like device that in this world has proliferated the current landscape of Seattle.

-From ordering food to texting and answering booty calls from the opposite building’s neighbor, Kravitz’s Angela is leading a more or less comfortable life except for her agoraphobia; this forces her to venture outside as little as possible.
+From ordering food to texting and answering booty calls from the opposite building’s neighbor, Kravitz’s Angela leads a more or less comfortable life except for her agoraphobia; this forces her to venture outside as little as possible.
 Before we move ahead to know what happens in the movie, be warned.

 What does Angela find in one of her work recordings?

 Kimi, the movie is a slow-burn, but developing first act ultimately segue-ways into the second act when during her work hour, Angela identifies a recording that captures a sexual assault.
 In an expertly edited and smoothly constructed scene, Soderbergh reveals that a Kimi unit has managed to capture an audio recording of a sexual assault taking place.